-- cover your mouth and nose when coughing and sneezing
+- covering your mouth and nose when coughing and sneezing

-- avoid close contact with anyone showing symptoms of respiratory illness, such as coughing and sneezing
+- avoiding close contact with anyone showing symptoms of respiratory illness, such as coughing and sneezing.

 As an added precaution, if you have suspected symptoms of respiratory illness you should avoid preparing food for other people and seek medical attention.

 It's important for food businesses to be extra vigilant with all aspects of health and hygiene, to ensure no-one contaminates the surfaces in your food service or processing environment because of illness or unclean habits.

 Good hygienic manufacturing practices and thorough cooking for cooked products will minimise the risk of transmission and meet food safety requirements.

 How do I prevent people in my business transmitting the virus?

 Normal best-practice prevention measures will reduce the risk of transmitting COVID-19, as for foodborne illnesses like norovirus and salmonella.
 These measures include practising good personal hygiene, having clean hands and clothes, keeping things clean and sanitised, excluding ill workers, and other recommended measures such as social distancing.
 Further details on these are provided below.

 How can I properly clean and sanitise my equipment and facilities?